-Just North of Bellingham about a dozen miles is Ferndale, a historic community located along the Nooksack River.
+Just North of Bellingham is Ferndale, a historic community located along the Nooksack River.
 Ferndale was founded in the mid-1800s and was first called Jam because of a big jam of logs that clogged the river.
-The town has grown from its humble beginnings, but history and heritage live on in this community.
+While the town has grown from its humble beginnings, the history and heritage lives on.

 Near downtown is Pioneer Park.
 This wooded setting is home to one of the finest collections of original pioneer log cabins in the Northwest.
 These eleven log cabins, built by the early pioneers of the region, sat alone in the early forests and rough clearings.
 To save them from destruction, they were moved to Ferndale from various locations to this site next to the Nooksack River.

 The public may view and tour these historic buildings in a village setting.
 These buildings and cabins are over 100 years old and illustrate vividly the strength and determination of the pioneer settlers, who carved a new life in the West.

 Since 1897, the Pioneer Park has hosted the Old Settlers Picnic each July.
 This down-home festival celebrates the past with parades, carnival, performances and hearty food.
 The park also features the Olde Fashioned Christmas celebration during the first week in December, when the cabins are decorated to replicate how early pioneers celebrated the holiday.